Which is Faster: Annulment or Divorce?

 Annulment vs. Divorce

-The short answer is: divorce is faster.
+The short answer is: the divorce process is faster.

 While both processes exist to terminate an existing marriage, divorce ends a marriage at the date of the judgment, where annulment legally declares the marriage itself null and void.
 Essentially, a divorce is considered a legal dissolution of a valid marriage, which returns both partners to single status with the ability to remarry; an annulment, on the other hand, declares that the marriage itself was never valid in the first place, and returns bother partners to a single status under the grounds that the union never legally existed.